Dan Barry (reporter): Biography

 In 1983, after years working as a delicatessen clerk and ditch digger, Barry joined The Journal Inquirer in Manchester, Conn., as a reporter, and moved to the Providence Journal-Bulletin in 1987.
 In 1992, he won a shared Polk Award for investigating the causes of a state banking crisis.
 In 1994, he was part of a Journal-Bulletin investigative team that won the Pulitzer Prize for Investigative Reporting after exposing corruption in the Rhode Island court system.

 Barry joined The New York Times in 1995.
 He served as Long Island bureau chief, police bureau chief, City Hall bureau chief, and general assignment reporter for the Metropolitan desk before resurrecting the "About New York column" in 2003.
 Then, in 2007, he began the "This Land" column, which took him to all 50 states over the course of a decade.
 He now specializes in long-form narratives.

 His writing also appears in several non-fiction anthologies.

 Personal life

-Barry lives in Maplewood, NJ, with his wife, Mary Trinity, and two daughters, Nora and Grace.
+Barry lives in Maplewood, NJ, with his wife, Mary Trinity, and two daughters.